Key Features#

 There are two kinds of documents in your project: Novel Documents are documents that are part of your story.
 The other kind of documents are Project Notes.
 These are intended for your notes about your characters, your world building, and so on.

-You can at any point split the individual documents by their headers up into multiple documents, or merge multiple documents into single documents.
+You can at any point split the individual documents by their headings up into multiple documents, or merge multiple documents into single documents.
 This makes it easier to use variations of the Snowflake method for writing.
-You can focus on writing larger structure-focused documents, like one per act for instance, and later effortlessly split these up into scenes by their headers.
+You can start by writing larger structure-focused documents, like one per act for instance, and later effortlessly split these up into chapters or scenes.

 Below are some key features of novelWriter.